Everything You Must Know About Keeping Your Kids’ Feet Healthy – Learn the 8 Most Important Facts!

-1-Your Kids’ Growing Feet Are Developing Feet!
+1️⃣ Your Kids’ Growing Feet Are Developing Feet!

 Once you provide your child with the correct type of shoes that are the correct size, you can have the peace of mind that you are keeping your kids’ feet and legs healthy.

-2-Soft Sole Or Hard Sole Shoes For Your Child?
+2️⃣ Soft Sole or Hard Sole Shoes for Your Child?

 There are two opposing opinions regarding soft sole and hard sole shoes.
-I believe that one is not better than the other, it’s just depends on what stage your child is in terms of walking.
+I believe that one is not better than the other, it just depends on what stage your child is in terms of walking.

-When a child is learning how to walk I always fit them in shoes that come with soft soles since we want our own kids’ muscles to work to find balance and strength.
-We won’t to avoid their feet to rely on the strength of the shoe, since this will impede the development of muscles in the foot and ankle.
+When a child is learning how to walk I always fit them in shoes that come with soft soles as we want the baby’s muscles to work to find balance and strength.
+We want to avoid their feet relying on the strength of the shoe, as this will impede the development of muscles in the foot and ankle.

 Once the child is already walking and running they will be ready for a more supportive, substantial shoe.
 Hard sole shoes will help to prevent foot problems such as flat feet, pronated feet, and rolled ankles.

-The reason why you feel like you are constantly buying new shoes is because the greatest changes in foot growth occur during the first 3 years.
+The reason why you feel like you are constantly buying new shoes is that the greatest changes in foot growth occur during the first 3 years.
 Relax, it only gets easier from now on.

-4-Kids’ Feet Handle More Stress Than Adults’ Feet!
+4️⃣ Kids’ Feet Handle More Stress Than Adults’ Feet!

 Did you know that children’s feet experience about 3 times more stress than the average adult foot?

-5-Feet Are The Foundation For Your Entire Body!
+5️⃣ Feet Are the Foundation for Your Entire Body!

 I have spoken with several foot doctors that agree that most foot problems and pains in adulthood come from wearing ill-fitting shoes when they were young.

 One thing I try to always emphasize to parents is that our feet play a key role in keeping us healthy.
-The foot is NOT a separate entity, but an integral body part that supports the entire skeletal structure.
+The foot is not a separate entity, but an integral body part that supports the entire skeletal structure.

-6-Arch Support For Children Should Be Different Than Arch Support For Adults!
+6️⃣ Arch Support for Children Should be Different than Arch Support for Adults!

 Has your child been diagnosed with flat feet or rolled ankles?

-This is the reason why you won’t find many babies and toddlers shoes with arch support as it is not necessary.
+This is the reason why you won’t find many babies’ and toddlers’ shoes with arch support as it is not necessary.

 After the age of 3, you should start looking for shoes that include some type of arch support and a firm heel counter, padded collars and flexibility and durability.

-7-Shoes Affect Sweaty Feet, And Sweaty Feet Affect Shoes!
+7️⃣ Shoes Affect Sweaty Feet, and Sweaty Feet Affect Shoes!

+Are you having issues with your child’s feet smelling bad?
 Kids’ feet sweat a lot.
 Did you know that a kid’s foot sweats about 2-3 times more than an adult’s foot?
-Believe it or not this is one reason why kids are known to wear down shoes faster than adults.
+Believe it or not, this is one reason why kids are known to wear down shoes faster than adults.

-Besides affecting the durability of the shoes, the sweat can lead to the development of bacteria inside the shoes which can lead to infections.
+Besides affecting the durability of the shoes, sweat can lead to the development of bacteria inside the shoes which can lead to foot infections.
 For these reasons, it’s important to choose breathable shoes that allow the moisture and heat from your child’s foot to escape, and allow cool air in.

 The type of socks that you choose for your child will also affect how much your child’s feet sweat.

-8-Shoe Materials Make A Difference!
+8️⃣ Shoe Materials Make a Difference!